 Health & Safety

 Check out what the CDC recommends for travelling to Costa Rica here.

 You cannot throw trash of any kind in the toilets or it will clog them up, this includes toilet paper.
 Instead, little trash cans are provided next to the toilets.
-Just remember when you are in a public restroom to grab your toilet paper before you enter the stall, as it is usually kept on the outside.
+When you are in a public restroom you need to grab your toilet paper before you enter the stall, as it is usually kept on the outside.

-Zika was a known risk in the area at the time we went.
+Zika was a known risk in the area in May of 2016.

-We flew Spirit Airlines, a “budget airline”.
-Anticipate being nickel and dimed for every last thing (no free drinks or snacks, only small personal items fly for free.)
-You get what you pay for, so just know it’s a bit of a gamble each time.
-In this case we barely made it.
-(It was one of those ‘run through the airport and hope you get lucky’ situations.)
+We flew Spirit Airlines.
+As a budget airline, anticipate being nickel and dimed for every last thing (no free drinks or snacks, only small personal items fly for free.)
+We barely made it.
+It was one of those ‘run through the airport and hope you get lucky’ situations.

 La Fortuna was a fairly small town and we were able to get around well enough by walking.

-We found Airbnb to be extremely helpful with this being an international trip, because we were able to talk to our host beforehand.
-Before we booked a reservation anywhere, we messaged a few different hosts.
-We asked them questions about the area we wanted to stay and ended up booking where we thought would be the best fit for us.
+We found Airbnb to be extremely helpful because we were able to talk to our hosts beforehand.
+Before we booked a reservation anywhere, we messaged a few different hosts and asked them questions about the area we wanted to stay in.
+We ended up booking where we thought would be the best fit for us.

 Our Apartment in La Fortuna

-Our time in the rainforest was intense, be prepared.
+Our time in the rainforest was pretty intense, be prepared.